BrynRonalds/Inklusive/README.md

 # [Inklusive](http://inklusive.xyz/): Think about your Ink
 ![alt text](./image/website_front.jpg)

-*Recommend tattoo artists based user-submitted image and a curated list of inclusive Montreal tattoo studios*
+*Recommend tattoo artists based on user-submitted images and a curated list of inclusive Montreal tattoo studios*

 ### What is Inklusive